tritonJS826/masters-way/mw-chat-bff/apiAutogenerated/general/docs/HealthAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiHealthcheckGetRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGeneralHealthCheckRequest struct via the builder pattern

 ### Return type